Not My Job: 'Eat, Pray, Love' Author Gets Quizzed On Dieting, Blasphemy, Hate

 SAGAL: You see?
 Answer two of these three questions correctly and you'll win our prize for one of our listeners - Carl Kasell, his voice on their voicemail.
 Are you ready to play?

 SAGAL: OK.
 Bill, who is Liz Gilbert playing for?

-GILBERT: For 10 weeks.
-OK.
-I don't think you can live on diet books for 10 weeks.
-I think you could do well with airline peanuts, but when I listen to this show, I always want people to guess the most fun answer, so I'm going to say Twinkies.
+GILBERT: I think you could do well with airline peanuts.
+But when I listen to this show, I always want people to guess the most fun answer, so I'm going to say Twinkies.

 SAGAL: In fact, it was Twinkies.
 Yes.